frasermarlow/singer-getting-started/README.md

 Also, the documentation "recommends" using "virtual environments" for running each tap or target.
 A virtual environment ( or _venv_ for short) is a way of running individual programs in their own little bubbles, calling on their own little subsets of programs.
 You might have a tap that needs version 3.1 of a module, but a target that's asking for version 4.3.
 If you try to run them in the same environment you will run into dependency errors.
 A virtual environment allows for them each to maintain their own set of preferences.
 This makes configuration a bit more convoluted, but not at all unmanageable.

 In truth, using virtual environments is a requirement, not a nice-to-have.
 Things just will not work if you try to run everything in the same environment.
+If you are brand new to virtual environments in Pyton3, check out [this Youtube tutorial](https://www.youtube.com/watch?v=Kg1Yvry_Ydk)

 Bearing in mind those considerations, let’s get our environment up to date.